 Dear UCSF School of Pharmacy Family and Friends,

-As outlined in my last Update, we are moving forward in support of our latest School plan—Leading Change: Strategic Course 2015–2020.
+As outlined in my last Update, we are moving forward in support of our latest School plan—Leading Change: Strategic Plan 2015–2020.
 Our recent successes listed below are testimony that we are well on our way to realizing our vision: a time when patients everywhere benefit from precise therapeutics used safely and effectively.

 Cancer: identifying patients at risk for cancer drug side effects

 Deanna Kroetz, PhD, Department of Bioengineering and Therapeutic Sciences, received a five-year, $3.8 million grant from the National Cancer Institute to identify genetic predictors (biomarkers) in patients at increased risk of toxicity associated with the taxane class of cancer treatment drugs.
 Taxanes, such as paclitaxel, are dose-limited by sensory peripheral neuropathy—damage to peripheral nerves that causes numbness and pain.
 Deanna’s project will sequence and cross-reference the genomic data of hundreds of patients suffering from paclitaxel neuropathy and will identify gene variants associated with this toxicity.
 Goal: Identify cancer patients at increased risk of taxane-induced peripheral neuropathy and develop potential therapies to prevent and treat this adverse side effect.